philjord/ElderScrollsExplorer/README.md

-The JBullet physics simulation created from them is working
+The JBullet physics simulation created from them is working, including:

-Including

 -Animations of kinematic features